...

 Still having trouble finding labor?
 Still reaching out to – and striking out with – people in their 20s and 30s?

-Perhaps it’s time you adjusted your sights to look at older workers and flexible labor.
+Perhaps you should adjust your sights to look at older workers and flexible labor.
 Yes, skyrocketing stock portfolios sent millions into early retirement in the last few years.
-However, many of those are dipping their toes back into the workforce for various reasons: They’re bored, they want to contribute and have the experience to do so, they want to mentor younger cohorts as they grow in the workforce and they realize the era of VUCA (volatility, uncertainty, complexity, ambiguity) also applies to their retirement portfolios.
+However, many of those are dipping their toes back into the workforce for various reasons.
+They’re bored.
+They want to contribute and have the experience to do so.
+They want to mentor younger cohorts as they grow in the workforce.

 Historically, the over-50 set has faced difficulties getting hired, even though federal law prohibits discrimination against those older than 40.
 That may be changing.